Educational workshops for middle and high school students

 Joseph, Jean-Claude and the others

-For the students of 6th and 5th grade
+For students in the 6th and 5th grades

 This workshop is based on the analysis of film excerpts about the lives of Jewish children in France under the Occupation.